jenkinsci/vectorcast-execution-plugin/README.md

 (optionally) report on all environments in a VectorCAST/Manage project in parallel.

-*Pipeline jobs require VectorCAST 2018 as a minimum version and VectorCAST 2019SP3 to perform parallel exeuction on a single VectorCAST Project*
+:warning:*Pipeline jobs require VectorCAST 2018 as a minimum version and VectorCAST 2019SP3 to perform parallel exeuction on a single VectorCAST Project*

 ![](docs/images/pipeline_create.png)